msyinmei/BigDataSummer2018/README.md

 ```sh
 install xming
 ```
-your login: your netid
-your password: welcome<letters in your netid>!
-Set up to use ssh with <your netid>@12.42.205.8
+login w netid and the default password shared in class Set up to use ssh with <your netid>@12.42.205.8

 ### Mac: